programminghistorian/ph-submissions/lessons/beginners-guide-to-twitter-data.md

 First, we need to gather some data.
 George Washington University’s [TweetSets](https://tweetsets.library.gwu.edu/) allows you to create your own data queries from existing Twitter datasets they have compiled.
 The datasets primarily focus on the biggest (mostly American) geopolitical events of the last few years, but the TweetSets website states they are also open to queries regarding the construction of new datasets.
 We chose TweetSets because it makes narrowing and cleaning your dataset very easy, creating stable, archivable datasets through a relatively simple graphical interface.
 Additionally, this has the benefit of allowing you to search and analyze the data with your own local tools, rather than having your results shaped by Twitter search algorithms that may prioritize users you follow, etc.

 You could, however, substitute any tool that gives you a set of dehydrated tweets: because tweets can be correlated to so much data, it’s more efficient to distribute dehydrated data sets consisting of unique tweet ids, and then allow users to “hydrate” the data, linking retweet counts, geolocation info, etc., to unique ids.
-Other common places to acquire dehydrated datasets include Stanford’s [SNAP](https://snap.stanford.edu/data/) collections, the DocNow Project and data repositories, or the [Twitter API](https://developer.twitter.com/), or Application Programming Interface (if you wonder what that is, please check this [lesson](https://github.com/en/lessons/introduction-to-populating-a-website-with-api-data#what-is-application-programming-interface-api)), directly.
+Other common places to acquire dehydrated datasets include Stanford’s [SNAP](https://snap.stanford.edu/data/) collections, the [DocNow Project](https://www.docnow.io/catalog/) and data repositories, or the [Twitter Application Programming Interface (API)](https://developer.twitter.com/), (if you wonder what an API is, please check this [lesson](https://github.com/en/lessons/introduction-to-populating-a-website-with-api-data#what-is-application-programming-interface-api)), directly.
 This latter option will require some coding, but Justin Littman, one of the creators of TweetSets, does a good job summarizing some of the higher-level ways of interacting with the API in this [post](https://gwu-libraries.github.io/sfm-ui/posts/2017-09-14-twitter-data).

 We find that the graphical, web-based nature of TweetSets, however, makes it ideal for learning this process.
-That said, if you want to obtain a dehydrated dataset by other means, you can just start at the “Hydrating” section.
+That said, if you want to obtain a dehydrated dataset by other means, you can just start at the [Hydrating](/en/lessons/beginners-guide-to-twitter-data#hydrating) section.

 ## Selecting a Dataset